7 Steps to Recovery After Running an Ultramarathon

-The biggest misconception about recovery after a 100-miler is that it happens quickly, and the biggest mistake athletes make is getting back into structured training too soon.
-To be a healthy ultrarunner and continue racing or participating for a long time, it’s essential to give your body and mind a significant break between events.
+The biggest misconception about recovery after running an ultramarathon is that it happens quickly.
+The biggest mistake athletes make is getting back into structured training too soon.
+To be a healthy ultrarunner in the long term, it’s essential to give your body and mind a significant break between events.
 For many athletes, running is an integral part of your lifestyle, which means the recovery period following a 100-miler requires patience and an unfamiliar change to your routine.
 It’s worth it, and here are some tips for optimizing recovery so you can continue to run strong.

 No Runs Over 20 Minutes for the First Week